tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 Motivation and Goals
 ===

+Developing accelerators for financial computations is currently an interesting research topic both within academia and the private sector.
+Many publications are out presenting dedicated SIMD, GPU, FPGA, ASIP, or ASIC implementations aimed to increase either the speed or the energy efficiency of one or a set of tasks.
+However, due to the large variety of underlying problems, models, algorithms, implementations, and evaluation metrics, it is nearly impossible to fairly tell which implementation is “best” for a given scenario.
 Developing accelerators for financial computations is currently a hot research topic.
 Many publications are out presenting dedicated SIMD, GPU, FPGA, ASIP, or ASIC implementations aimed to increase either the speed or the energy efficiency of one or a set of tasks.
 However, due to the large variety of underlying problems, models, algorithms, implementations, and evaluation metrics, it is nearly impossible to fairly tell which implementation is “best” for a given scenario.
 Evaluating and comparing different implementations is a challenge, especially if the target platforms differ.